 - Use of full rate of pre-emergent herbicide at planting in the spring.
-Even on worked ground.
+Even on the worked ground.

-- I added number 5 in 2018 and updated again for 2020.
+- I added number 5 in 2018 and updated it again for 2020.
 Consider dicamba or 2,4-D resistant soybean varieties.

-- But a couple of items have come up on this option — the formulations labeled for soybeans are restricted use herbicides because we had some herbicide movement in all of the past three years.
+- But a couple of items have come upon this option — the formulations labeled for soybeans are restricted use herbicides because we had some herbicide movement in all of the past three years.

-- And your likely target weeds — marestail, giant ragweed and waterhemp — have all shown a great genetic capacity for evading control.
+- And your likely target weeds — marestail, giant ragweed, and waterhemp — have all shown a great genetic capacity for evading control.

 To learn more about managing weeds in Ohio, attend your local county Ohio State University plant health recertification program.
-It was the Pesticide Recertification program but now includes fertilizer as part of the updates so I am calling it plant health recertification.
-Also recertification is now a four-hour program, up from three hours we had in the past.
+It was the Pesticide Recertification program but now includes fertilizer as part of the updates so I am calling it to plant health recertification.
+Also, recertification is now a four-hour program, up from three hours we had in the past.

 Both Pesticide Applicator license holders and Fertilizer Applicators will attend recertification programs at the same time and place, check the PestEd website https://pested.osu.edu/privaterecertification for a program near you.

 And as we get closer to the winter meeting season we will post those regional and area agronomy and update meetings.
 Our Agronomic Crops Team calendar is pretty thin now but will be full by the first of the year.
 Check our website: http://agcrops.osu.edu/events/calendar, for the events and their locations.